harlantwood/gist-wizard/ReadMe.md

     gwiz reveal FILE

 Where file is a filename or relative path to a file containing references to gists.
+Note that this may be the Reveal.js slideshow itself; to facilitate this, the default FILE is `index.html`.

-The gists listed in the file will be downloaded into `gists/by_id/`, and sample Reveal.js HTML will be written to STDOUT, eg:
+The gists listed in the file will be downloaded into `gists/by_id/`, and sample HTML for use in a Reveal.js slide deck will be written to STDOUT, eg:

     <section data-markdown="gists/by_id/0771ce3b37a74dad4588/An-architecture-for-a-distributed-autonomous-node-network.md" data-separator="^\n\n\n" data-vertical="^\n\n"></section>
     <section data-markdown="gists/by_id/86fa6f17e60229b6f636/Address Spaces of Hashes and Other Names.md" data-separator="^\n\n\n" data-vertical="^\n\n"></section>